The Added Danger of Inexperience

 The No Cell Phone Rule

 Since talking and texting on cell phones is a common danger for teen drivers, many parents implement the no cell phone rule.
 That means the teen is not permitted to use their cell phone while driving, and must turn it off before getting in or out of the car.
 Keeping it out of sight is also helpful in case your child is tempted to turn it on again after they have left.
 The glove box is a good place for keeping phones out of the way.
-There are also technology solutions such as Otter that disable cell phones in the car.
+There are also technology solutions that disable cell phones in the car.

 Other Good Safety Practices